-The Keurig K10 Mini Plus Brewing System is the perfect choice for those who live in small spaces like compact apartments or dorm rooms, and it’s a great fit for those who might want a coffeemaker on their nightstands.
+The Keurig K10 Mini Plus Brewing System is the perfect coffee machine for those who live in small spaces like compact apartments or dorm rooms, and it’s a great fit for those who might want a coffeemaker on their nightstands.

 If you prefer brewing single cups of coffee, the Mini is for you.
 This is really one of the most adorable coffeemakers on the market (if you are someone who considers a coffeemaker adorable…).
 It’s cute, colorful, compact and stylish.